Here, you will find a vast multitude of materials useful for the art and science

 somen? ei alloi thj exousiaj hmwn metecouisin; ou mallon hmeij

-all intents and purposes it is inaccessible.
+where for all intents and purposes it is inaccessible.

 Just below the image is a transcription (with the ligatures "resolved")